mithuns1986/Docker-Notes-mtt/projects/apache/README.md

-# Project: Hosting a Static Website using Docker and Apache
+# Hosting a Static Website using Docker and Apache

 ## Objective